ThiagoHenriqueFP/roadmap-studies/backend-developer/microservices/README.md

 A insurance company want to manage your clients, they need to store customer data in a service and consume a service that allow consulting additional data from a single customer, since this additional consulting is in third-party servers, a time and fault tolerant service must be implemented.
 This third-party servers are another insurance company systems, all of the data isn't structured and the system must lead with theses data.

 ## Architecture

+### gateway and discovery server
+The gateway will act as entrypoint to this system and will redirect to the correct service, using the eureka server to discover services and redirect a request.

 ### client service
 Must store clients basic data, such as first and last name, email, insurance type etc. Will be used to perform CRUD operations against client entity.